How much is car insurance for a BMW 3 Series?

 All-wheel drive is an available option.
 The most recent BMW 3 Series has yet to undergo safety testing by the federal government, but the 2010 models received excellent ratings and are very similar in design to the 2011 3 Series.

-The Insurance Institute for Highway Safety has not yet tested the 2011 model either, but it also gave the similar 2010 model solid safety reviews.
+The Insurance Institute for Highway Safety tested and gave the 2011 model solid safety reviews, similar to the similar 2010 model.

 Warranty Information for the BMW 3 Series